-(U) Rewriting to generalize or smooth the text where redaction has created disjointed phrases or sentences is not permitted.
-However, additional words, sentences, paragraphs, or entire sections of a document can be redacted for the following reasons:
+(U) Redacted information should be limited to the smallest amount possible that still adequately protects sensitive information.
+Rewriting to generalize or smooth the text where redaction has created disjointed phrases or sentences is not permitted.
+However, additional words, sentences, paragraphs, or entire sections of a document may be redacted for the following reasons:

 a.
 (U) To prevent easy reconstruction of the deleted material, or b.
-(U) If the required deletion distorts the meaning of the remaining text or renders it meaningless.
+(U) If the required deletion distorts the meaning of the remaining text or renders it meaningless (this is referred to as "reasonable segregability."
+A document may, in fact, be denied in full if there is no information that is "reasonably segregable" from what must remain protected.)